 Embedded OOP Customer Impacts

 Since 2016, most health plans cannot allow any individual, including those with family coverage, to spend more than the individual out-of-pocket (OOP) maximum expense established under the Affordable Care Act (ACA).
 Commonly referred to as an embedded individual OOP maximum, this rule could impact a family’s total health care expenses, especially if only one family member incurs high medical expenses.
-The 2020 ACA OOP maximum amounts are $8,150 for an individual and $16,300 for a family.

 How it works